shihab-newaz/Real_Estate_NFT_MarketPlace/client/README.md

 6. Open your browser and navigate to `http://localhost:3000`

+### Docker Setup (Optional)
+Prerequisites

+- Docker installed on your machine
+- Docker Hub account (for publishing)

+### Building the Docker Image

+- Ensure you're in the root directory of the project.
+- Build the Docker image:
+docker build -t <image-name> .

+- Once the build is complete, you can run the container locally: docker run -p 3000:3000 -p 6379:6379 <image-name>

+Access the application at http://localhost:3000

 ## Metamask Configuration for Polygon Mumbai

 To interact with the marketplace on the Polygon Mumbai testnet, you need to configure your Metamask wallet: